About

 A. 3.6 The cursor is moving slowly/sluggishly

-If you are finding that the cursor is sluggish for the first few seconds or when transitioning to a slave:
+If you are finding that the cursor is sluggish for the first few seconds or when transitioning to a system:

-- On the Master, open Input Director, switch to the 'Master Preferences' tab and turn on the 'Use cached slave IP address'.
+- On the Director, open Input Director, switch to the "Director Preferences" tab, scroll to the bottom, and turn on the "Use cached IP addresses".

-- Try turning off the Cursor "Water Ripple" effect option (located at the bottom of the Global Preference panel) on that slave system.
+- Try turning off the Cursor "Water Ripple" effect option (located on the Global Preference tab) on that system.
 The visual transition effect can slow down the cursor, especially if its running on older hardware or many programs are running concurrently.

 Return to top